This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Pure Bending Stress”.

 1. In simply supported beams, the _____ stress distribution is not uniform.

-2. The maximum _________ stresses occurs at top most fibre of a simply supported beam.
+2. The maximum _________ stresses occur at top most fibre of a simply supported beam.

 3. The stress is directly proportional to _______